What is the benefit to landlords?

 Does the Housing Authority screen individuals or families for the landlord?

 No. The Housing Authority does not screen residents for rental or credit history.
-Screening and selection is the responsibility of the landlord.
+Screening and selection are the responsibility of the landlord.
 Screen prospective tenants using your standard screening criteria.
-We recommend you check references of all applicants (assisted and non-assisted) for past rental history.
+We recommend you check references of all applicants (rent assisted and non-assisted) for past rental history.
 We may be able to provide known contact information for the resident’s current and previous landlord.

 When and how are landlords paid rent by the Housing Authority?

-You can expect the Housing Authority payment on the 1st business day of the month.
+You can expect the Housing Authority payment on the first business day of the month.
 We pay rent via direct deposit.
+The first mouth rent may be delayed if the HAP contract and lease are not received in time to the CDA to make the payment.

 Who decides which utilities are or are not included in the rent?

 The landlord decides who pays for which utilities.
-If the tenant is responsible for some or all utilities, list it on the Request for Tenancy Approval form.
+If the tenant is responsible for some or all utilities, list it on the RTA form.
 Utilities are part of assessing whether the rent is affordable to the family and whether the rent is reasonable.

 What happens if a resident damages their unit, violates their lease, or “skips” or vacates a unit without proper notice?